briis/affalddk/README.md

 ## CREDITS

-A big thank you to @thomaspalmdk for finding the new API, and help test this new version.
+A big thank you to @thomaspalmdk for finding the new API, and to the people who helped Beta test it.

 ## PRE-WORK